WEKIT-ECS/MIRAGE-XR/README.md

 project results of the Horizon 2020 project WEKIT, validated in two waves with over 550 participants in pilot trials in medicine, aviation, and space.

-Mirage·XR provides enhanced, location-based experience for learners with the promise to get access to expert knowledge faster, better, and more engaging than ever before.
+MirageXR provides enhanced, location-based experience for learners with the promise to get access to expert knowledge faster, better, and more engaging than ever before.
 Better engagement means more effective education and training which translates real social and economic benefits to the market.

-Mirage·XR has received funding from the European Union’s Horizon 2020 research and innovation programme through the XR4ALL project with grant agreement No 825545, through the OpenReal project funded by The Open University of the UK, and through the ARETE project with the grant agreement No 856533.
+MirageXR has received funding from the European Union’s Horizon 2020 research and innovation programme through the XR4ALL project with grant agreement No 825545, through the OpenReal project funded by The Open University of the UK, and through the ARETE project with the grant agreement No 856533.